gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 * 5GHz WiFi (not used with Steam Link)
 * 1 gbps on-board NIC (used with Steam Link)

-**This deviced is only used for testing to make sure there aren't any issues with Host A. There has been no difference between host A and B when testing and issues have remained the same.**
+**This device is only used for testing to make sure there aren't any issues with Host A. There has been no difference between Host A and Host B when testing and issues have remained the same.**

 ### Steam Link Device #1
 * Raspberry Pi 4 Model B
 * Runs Raspberry OS Buster (10) LITE (no desktop GUI) with kernel 5.1
 * 16 GBs MicroSD card
+* Allocated 128/256 MBs of GPU memory via `sudo raspi-config` -> Performance -> GPU Memory
 * Wired Ethernet for Steam Link (1 gbps)

 ### Installing Steam Link
 Installing Steam Link on Raspberry OS Buster (10) was the easiest for me.
-All I ran was the following after setting up the OS.
+All I ran was the following after setting up the main OS.

 ```bash
 # Upgrade packages.